mubaarik/towers/README.md

 ##### OPtional Arguments

-The following are the list of the most important arguments you can specify for resired configuration with a fairly detailed discription of their intended influence.
+The following are the list of the most important arguments you can specify for a desired configuration with a fairly detailed discription of their intended influence.
 1. **-a**, **--args**
   - type: string
   - description: specifies the UHD device address.